OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_583.rst

 - `Fix onedb fsck to not remove NIC Alias from Address Range leases <https://github.com/OpenNebula/one/issues/3362>`__.
 - `Fix onedb purge-done to not eat too much ram <https://github.com/OpenNebula/one/issues/3269>`__.
 - `Fix missing datastores when import appliance from marketplace <https://github.com/OpenNebula/one/issues/3368>`__.
+- `Fix error in onegate when trying to make an operation in an specific VM <https://github.com/OpenNebula/one/issues/2047>`__.